Rock am Ring and Rock im Park

 The Rock am Ring (German for "Rock at [the] Ring") and Rock im Park ("Rock in [the] Park") festivals are two simultaneous rock music festivals held annually in Germany.
-While Rock am Ring takes place at the Nürburgring race track in Nürburg, Rock im Park takes place at the Zeppelinfeld in Nuremberg.
+While Rock am Ring takes place at the Nürburgring race track paddock at the village of Nürburg, Rock im Park takes place some 200 miles away in Nuremberg, at the Zeppelinfeld which also is used as a race track paddock.
 Rock am Ring festival was founded by Marek Lieberberg in 1985.

 The two festivals are usually regarded as one event sharing nearly identical lineups.
 All artists perform one day at the Nürburgring and another day in Nuremberg during the three-day event.
 There have been minor exceptions in the past years where an artist would be announced for one of the festivals only.
 Combined, Rock im Park and Rock am Ring are the largest music festivals held in Germany and one of the largest in the world with a combined attendance of over 150,000 people in 2007, selling out both events in advance for the first time.